 - Use a pastry brush to brush the whisked egg lightly over each sausage roll.
 Sprinkle the sesame eggs on the wet egg, so they stick to the rolls.

 - See the notes above on pastry before you start cooking the rolls.
-If you're using puff, cook the rolls at 200 for the first 10 minutes, and then continue cooking for 15-20 minutes on 180C or 356F.
-If you're using shortcrust, keep the oven on 180 the entire time.
+If you're using puff, cook the rolls at 200C or 400F for the first 10 minutes, and then continue cooking for 15-20 minutes on 180C or 356F.
+If you're using shortcrust, keep the oven on 180c/356F the entire time.

 - Once the sausage rolls are browned and crispy, remove from the oven and serve.